 On November 13, 2017, City of Sterling Heights Police and Fire Retirement System ("Sterling Heights"), a purported shareholder of DISH Network, filed a putative shareholder derivative action in the District Court for Clark County, Nevada.
 Sterling Heights makes substantially the same allegations as Plumbers Union 519, and alleges causes of action against the Director Defendants for breach of fiduciary duty, waste of corporate assets and unjust enrichment.
 Sterling Heights is seeking an unspecified amount of damages.

-Pursuant to a stipulation of the parties, on January 4, 2018, the District Court agreed to consolidate the Sterling Heights action with the Plumbers Local 519 action, and on January 12, 2018, the plaintiffs filed an amended consolidated complaint that largely duplicates the original Plumbers Local 519 complaint.
+Pursuant to a stipulation of the parties, on January 4, 2018, the District Court agreed to consolidate the Sterling Heights action with the Plumbers Local 519 action, and on January 12, 2018, the derivative plaintiffs filed an amended consolidated complaint that largely duplicates the original Plumbers Local 519 complaint.
 DISH Network's Board of Directors has established a Special Litigation Committee to review the factual allegations and legal claims in this action.
 On May 15, 2018, the District Court granted the Special Litigation Committee's motion to stay the case pending its investigation.
 The Special Litigation Committee's report was filed on November 27, 2018, and recommended that the Company not pursue the claims asserted by the derivative plaintiffs.
-On December 20, 2018, the Special Litigation Committee filed a motion for summary judgment seeking deferral to its determination that the claims should be dismissed, which the Court has set for an evidentiary hearing on July 6-7, 2020.
+On December 20, 2018, the Special Litigation Committee filed a motion seeking deferral to its determination that the claims should be dismissed.
+Following a two-day evidentiary hearing on July 6-7, 2020, on July 17, 2020, the District Court entered an order granting the Special Litigation Committee's motion.
+On August 25, 2020, the derivative plaintiffs filed a notice of appeal to the Nevada Supreme Court.